kcarta/kcarta.github.io/_posts/2024-12-28-how-i-emacs.md

 The killer app for me has always been [Org mode](https://orgmode.org/features.html).
 At work, I always have my main notes.org file open, and use capture and refile to sort my to-dos and quick notes as I go through the day.
 When focusing on a single customer/project, I usually have that org file open as well.

-I'll reserve a longer writeup on my Org use for a future post, especially in a few weeks when I'm back at work at in my usual workflow again.
+I'll reserve a longer writeup on my Org use for a future post, especially in a few weeks when I'm back at work and in my usual workflow again.
 In short, Emacs + Org mode is an absurdly powerful note-taking toolset, and I know I've only scratched the surface with my use so far.

 ## Writing this blog